SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDataMinerDataPersistenceNoSqlCassandra.md

 #### analytics_changepointalarmentries

-This table is used to keep track of the open suggestion and alarm events created by [Behavioral anomaly detection](xref:Behavioral_anomaly_detection).
+This table is used to keep track of the open suggestion events and alarm events created by [behavioral anomaly detection](xref:Behavioral_anomaly_detection).

 This table is defined as follows: